bertoramos6/Learning-Python/README.md

-# Learning-Python
+# Learning Python
-This repo contains all the files of the courses I am taking to learn Python on my own
+I created this repo to store all the files I create while learning Python on my own, following youtube tutorials.
+I mainly followed these two tutorials: Beginner Python and Intermediate Python, which are both from MoureDev, a spanish streamer and youtuber who does programming tutorials.